interlay/interbtc-spec/btcrelay-spec/docs/source/spec/functions.rst

 *Errors*

-* ``ERR_PARTIAL = "BTC Parachain partially deactivated"``: the BTC Parachain has been partially deactivated since a specific block height.
 * ``ERR_INVALID = "BTC-Relay has detected an invalid block in the current main chain, and has been halted"``: the BTC Parachain has been halted because Staked Relayers reported an invalid block.
 * ``ERR_NO_DATA = "BTC-Relay has a NO_DATA failure and the requested block cannot be verified reliably": the ``txBlockHeight`` is greater or equal to the hight of a ``BlockHeader`` which is flagged with ``NO_DATA_BTC_RELAY``.
 * ``ERR_SHUTDOWN = "BTC Parachain has shut down"``: the BTC Parachain has been shutdown by a manual intervention of the Governance Mechanism.